SKopecz/PositiveIntegrators.jl/docs/src/convergence.md

 end
 ```

-Finally, we print a table with the computed data.
+Next, we print a table with the computed data.
 The table lists the used time step sizes in the first column.
 The following columns contain the error obtaind with the respective time step size as well as the estimated order of convergence in parenthesis.

 ```@example eoc
 using Printf # load @sprintf